 Average Hospital Stay

-- You will learn how to properly use any assisted devices, such as a a wheelchair or crutches .
+- You be taught how to use devices, such as a a wheelchair or crutches .

 - Washing their hands

 - Wearing gloves or masks

 There are also steps you can take to lower your risk of infection, such as: